Journey Dog Training’s Approach

 Barley - Helper Dog & Fetch Machine

 Barley is my border collie.
 He helps out as a demo dog and neutral dog for reactive clients.
-If you want to meet him, let’s go for a hike!
 Barley loves fetch, treats, and hiking.
-He doesn’t like like sleeping on the dog bed or strange-looking men.
+He doesn’t like like cats or missing out on any fun.

 Kayla - Head Trainer

-I live in Denver with my boyfriend Andrew, my parrot Francis, my dog Barley, and various foster kittens.
+I live with my boyfriend Andrew, my dog Barley, and various foster kittens.
 I love hiking, cross-country skiing, sushi, and my job.
 I hate pickles and going to the dentist.

 Reach out if you’d like to book me, interview me, go for a hike with me, or just chat.